Yayaka/Amorphos/specification/yayaka-subprotocol.md

 #### delete-user-attributes

-An action to update the user profile.
+An action to delete user attributes.

 - Destination MUST be an identity service.
 - Sender MUST be trusted by the user.